xaviervia/washington/README.md

 ### successful()

-Returns the amount of successful examples currently on the report.
+Returns the successful examples currently on the report.

 #### Returns

-- `Integer` amountOfSuccessfulExamples
+- `Array` successfulExamples

 ### failing()

-Returns the amount of failing examples currently on the report.
+Returns the failing examples currently on the report.

 #### Returns

-- `Integer` amountOfFailingExamples
+- `Array` failingExamples

 ### pending()

-Returns the amount of pending examples currently on the report.
+Returns the pending examples currently on the report.

 #### Returns

-- `Integer` amountOfPendingExamples
+- `Array` pendingExamples

 ### duration()